ProtagonistsWasTaken/crypto-versus/README.md

 ## Table of content

-Don't wanna scroll through all this?
+Don't want to scroll through all this?
-Then simply click on one of the links!
+Then simply click on one of these links!

 * [Routes](#routes)
     * [/signup](#api-v0-signup)